aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPageFieldWrapCount() {#getPageFieldWrapCount--}

+<b>@deprecated.</b> Please use the 'pageFieldWrapCount' property instead.
 Gets the number of page fields in each column or row in the PivotTable report.

 ```javascript
 getPageFieldWrapCount() : number;